aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/lightcellsdatahandler/_index.md

 ```

 Starts to process one row.

+**Remarks**

 It will be called after row's properties such as height, style, ...etc. have been read.
 However, cells in this row has not been read yet.

 **Parameters:**
 | Parameter | Type | Description |